shichence/AutoInt/README.md

 ## Acknowledgement
-This code is based on the [previous work by Kyubyong](https://github.com/Kyubyong/transformer).
-Many thanks to [Kyubyong Park](https://github.com/Kyubyong).
+This code is based on the previous work by [Kyubyong](https://github.com/Kyubyong/transformer) and [ChenglongChen](https://github.com/ChenglongChen/tensorflow-DeepFM).
+Many thanks to [Kyubyong Park](https://github.com/Kyubyong) and [ChenglongChen](https://github.com/ChenglongChen).